LinogeFly/hide-unwanted-streams-on-twitch/README.md

 - 1.0.0 First release.
 Only Userscript platfom is supported.

 # Known issues
-- Hiding doesn't work on [Counter-Strike: Global Offensive](http://www.twitch.tv/directory/game/Counter-Strike%3A%20Global%20Offensive) page.
-Looks like payout of that page is a bit different and channel name cannot be found with current CSS selector.

 # TODO
 - Add tests for CSS selectors